run-ai/docs/docs/Researcher/cli-reference/runai-suspend.md

 Suspend a Job

-Suspending a pending Job will not allow it to be scheduled until it is resumed using `runai resume`.

-Suspending a running Job will stop the Job and will not allow it to be scheduled until it is resumed using `runai resume`.
+Suspending a Running Job will stop the Job and will not allow it to be scheduled until it is resumed using `runai resume`.
 This means that,

 * You will no longer be able to enter it via `runai bash`.
 * The Job logs will be deleted.
 * Any data saved on the container and __not__ stored in a shared location will be lost.

-Technically, the command deletes the _Kubernetes pods_ associated with the Job and marks the Job is suspended until it is manually released.
+Technically, the command deletes the _Kubernetes pods_ associated with the Job and marks the Job as suspended until it is manually released.

 ## Synopsis